UKAEA-Edge-Code/VANTAGE-Reactions/docs/sphinx/source/guide-user/installation.rst

 ::

     spack install --only-concrete --only dependencies neso-particles~nvcxx~build_tests
-    spack install -j1 --only-concrete --only dependencies reactions~nvcxx build_option=RELEASE
+    spack install --only-concrete --only dependencies reactions~nvcxx~enable_tests
-    spack install -j1 --only-concrete reactions~nvcxx build_option=RELEASE
+    spack install --only-concrete reactions~nvcxx~enable_tests

-This will place a ``libreactions.so`` in the ``lib`` directory of the repo, this is the library to link against to use Reactions in another project.
+Note if there is a compiler error when running the last two commands then add ``-j1`` after ``spack install`` and try again.

 CUDA installation (Optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~